Godtide/ReportAid/README.md

 e.g: [http://213.138.113.94:10000/activities-list](http://213.138.113.94:10000/activities-list)

 To get some help using the RESTful API, browse [http://213.138.113.94:10000/help](http://213.138.113.94:10000/help).
-Please note - the RESTful API is still in the early stages of development - more help is coming soon! indeed, **ReportAid** is an early proof of concept, so you should expect some bugs (please raise an [issue](https://github.com/glowkeeper/ReportAid/issues) if you find any).
+Please note - the RESTful API is still in the early stages of development - more help is coming soon!
+Indeed, **ReportAid** is an early proof of concept, so you should expect some bugs (please raise an [issue](https://github.com/glowkeeper/ReportAid/issues) if you find any).

 ### Browser Application Demo Dependencies